 Responsible?
 Did you say responsible?

-By parodying Jacques Prévert's famous line from the film "Drôle de drame" (1937), we'd like to draw attention to the sudden celebrity of this adjective, which is springing up everywhere to describe the desirable evolution of our society, but which is rather poorly defined.
+By parodying Jacques Prévert's famous line in the film "Drôle de drame" (1937), we want to draw attention to the sudden popularity of this adjective, which is popping up everywhere to describe the desirable evolution of our society but which is rather poorly defined.

-Najoua TAHRI, University of Montpellier and Jacques Igalens, Toulouse 1 Capitole University
+Najoua TAHRI, University of Montpellier and Jacques Igalens, University of Toulouse 1 Capitole

 Anna Shvets/Pexels CC BY-NC-SA